dhutapratama/docs/http-client.md

 <a name="testing"></a>
 ## Testing

-Many Laravel services provide functionality to help you easily and expressively write tests, and Laravel's HTTP client is no exception.
+Many Lets services provide functionality to help you easily and expressively write tests, and Lets's HTTP client is no exception.
 The `Http` facade's `fake` method allows you to instruct the HTTP client to return stubbed / dummy responses when requests are made.

 <a name="faking-responses"></a>
 ### Faking Responses